education.vic.gov.au

 School councils

-School councils do not have responsibilities associated with repurposing school spaces or updating the department’s asset register.
+School councils do not have responsibilities associated with repurposing school spaces or updating the department’s Asset Information Management System (AIMS).

 Links